iamrutvik/laravel-api-seed-boilerplate/readme.md

 When you use recovery() route, it will use default Laravel Password Facade to send email reset link, which in order to send mail uses a template from /resources/views/auth/emails/password.php.

 To make the directory structure more API development friendly, I have modified the structure to /resources/views/emails/auth/password.php.
 Thus you can manage all modules' mails in emails directory, module wise.
 Though you can configure and change the view path in config/auth.php by setting "email" key.
-The view file only utilized $token which will be used to reset password using reset() route.
+The view file only utilize $token which will be used to reset password using reset() route.
 Check /resources/views/emails/auth/password.php file for more details.

 ### Secrets Generation